Germany and Central Europe

 Why Central Europe matters on the pro calendar

 The region lies geographically and calendrically at the centre of the European season.
-After the spring classics and before the autumn high mountains, Central European stage races fill the gap between the Giro d'Italia and the Vuelta preparation.
+After the spring classics and before the autumn high mountains, Central European stage races fill the gap between the Giro d'Italia and the Spain Grand Tour.
 Many teams use these weeks to prepare captains and domestiques for Grand Tour workloads without riding three weeks in a row straight away.

 Geographic and sporting diversity